-The word galaxy is derived from the Greek word, 'galaxias', meaning literally "milky", a reference to the Milky Way.
-Types of galaxies range from dwarfs, with as few as ten million stars, to giants with a hundred trillion stars, each orbiting their galaxy's own center of mass.
-There is a great deal of my life that orbits around my central mass of some 238 pounds, with a body-mass index of 33, and on a frame of 5 feet and 11 inches: ideas, thoughts, concepts, actions, motivations, emotions, attitudes, loves, likes and dislikes, passions and prejudices, indeed, a vast array of abstract and quite concrete stuff is part and parcel of my galaxy.
+The word galaxy is derived from the Greek word 'galaxias' meaning literally "milky", a reference to the Milky Way.
+Types of galaxies range from dwarfs, with as few as ten million stars, to giants with a hundred trillion stars, each orbiting their galaxy's own center and its mass.
+There is a great deal of my life that orbits around my central mass of some 235 to 240 pounds, with a body-mass index of 33, and on a frame of 5 feet and 11 inches.
+Ideas, thoughts, concepts, actions, motivations, emotions, attitudes, loves, likes and dislikes, passions and prejudices, indeed, a vast array of abstract and quite concrete stuff is part and parcel of my galaxy.

 Galaxies have been historically categorized according to their apparent shape, usually referred to as their visual morphology.
 Galaxies come in three main types: ellipticals, spirals, and irregulars.
 So, too, can people be categorized by body shape and type: ectomorph, endomorph, or mesomorph.
 There are also three separate body types in men: the thyroid, pituitary and adrenal types.
 I am a combination of several of these types.
 The majority of galaxies are organized into a hierarchy of associations known as groups and clusters, which, in turn usually form larger superclusters.
 So, too, is my life, my individual life, like a galaxy, organized into a hierarchy of associations.
 I have belonged to many groups and clusters of people: families, employment, volunteer and interest groups, local, regional and national groups.
 My supercluster is humanity itself.